Can you split payment on DoorDash? The short answer: not directly

 $57.46 in food. $29.13 in fees, tax, and tip.
 That’s a 51% surcharge on top of menu prices.
 And in a DoorDash Group Order, one person absorbs all $29.13 while everyone else pays only their food item.

-Lan Xia, Kent B. Monroe, and Jennifer L. Cox found in their 2004 study published in the Journal of Marketing that consumers evaluate price fairness based on perceived proportionality.
-When surcharges feel disproportionate to the benefit received — like one person paying 100% of shared fees — satisfaction drops and perceived unfairness increases.
+Lan Xia, Kent B. Monroe, and Jennifer L. Cox argued in their 2004 price-fairness framework in the Journal of Marketing that consumers evaluate price fairness based on perceived proportionality.
+When surcharges feel disproportionate to the benefit received — like one person shouldering all the shared fees — satisfaction drops and perceived unfairness increases.
 This is exactly what happens when the host gets stuck with all the fees.

-Source: Gordon Haskett Research Advisors, Consumer Spending Report, 2023; Xia, Monroe & Cox, “An Empirical Investigation of the Price Is Unfair,” Journal of Marketing, 2004
+Source: Gordon Haskett Research Advisors, Consumer Spending Report, 2023; Xia, Monroe & Cox, “The Price Is Unfair!
+A Conceptual Framework of Price Fairness Perceptions,” Journal of Marketing, 2004

 How research shaped the splitty approach